 Sarah’s areas of expertise include creativity, play, group diversity, and dynamic processes in groups.
 She is interested in how groups identify creative ideas and decide which ideas to pursue, particularly in the context of cross-functional and interdisciplinary teams working in science and technology.
 Her research appears in leading international academic publications including Administrative Science Quarterly, Academy of Management Review, Journal of Experimental Social Psychology, Research in Organizational Behavior, and Small Group Research.
 She is also on the editorial boards of the Academy of Management Review, Journal of Organizational Behavior, and Small Group Research.
 Sarah has developed and taught courses on organizational behaviour, leadership, team effectiveness, negotiations, and research methodology at UCL, the London School of Economics, and London Business School.

-Sarah’s research interests include creativity, innovation, dynamic processes, decision making, and diversity in small groups.
+Sarah’s research interests include creativity, innovation, dynamic processes, decision making, and diversity in small groups and teams.
 In particular, Sarah is interested in the processes through which interdisciplinary and cross-functional teams integrate members’ knowledge to produce new ideas and make decisions.

 Sarah’s research examines how teams develop ways of understanding creative problems and evaluate creative responses to those problems, and the implications for group creativity.
 That research re-casts idea evaluation in groups as a generative activity that facilitates the integration and elaboration of novel ideas, whereas most research in this area focuses on divergent idea generation and assumes that evaluation disrupts this process.
 This provides a novel view of the process of group creativity.